|Charles W. Adams, the first battlefield superintendent at Antietam, was murdered in 1912.|

 (National Park Service image via Stephen Recker, author Rare Images of Antietam.)

-In his nearly 12 years as the first Antietam battlefield superintendent, Civil War veteran Charles W. Adams was quietly efficient.
+In his nearly 12 years as the first Antietam battlefield superintendent, Civil War veteran Charles W. Adams was, by all accounts, a quietly efficient bureaucrat.

 Appointed in 1900 after Congress appropriated funds for the position, the former doorkeeper at the House of Representatives initially earned a starting yearly salary of $1,200, later bumped to $1,500.
 During his tenure, the park had no visitor's center or official guides -- Adams didn't even have an office.
 A staunch Republican who had held several political offices in the area, he spent nearly all his time on park maintenance and was known as a stickler for details.